fossfreedom/coverart-browser/README.md

  - Allow user-defined genre icons to be displayed.
 These can override system genre icons if required
  - Support for other plugins via right-click menu options in a similar manner as the Library Browser -

- OpenContainingFolder, SendFirst, Send Track, LastFMExtension - Fingerprinter, FileOrganizer, lLyrics
+ OpenContainingFolder, SendFirst, Send Track, LastFMExtension - Fingerprinter, FileOrganizer, lLyrics, WikipediaSearch

  N.B. if NOT using my PPA then ensure you have the very latest version of the plugins installed.